| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 delivered to you by the sheriff, a process server, or your spouse’s

+attorney.
 6. SERVING

-a.
+THE PAPERS a.
 There are two main ways to notify your spouse

-i.
+officially that you have filed a divorce action: i.
 Your spouse may sign a written receipt (called an

 “Entry of Appearance”) for a copy of the petition and any other papers